mmehdinasiri/react-app-boilerplate/README.md

 ### `yarn lint`

-check your app by stylelint and tslint config
+checks your app by stylelint and tslint config
 Their config are in your root of project and you can customize them.

 ### `yarn lint-fix`

-Check and fix your lint problem some error doesn't fix with this command
+Checks and fix your lint problem some error doesn't fix with this command

 ## Learn More